cllouud/docs/docs/user-manual-en.md

 Click `Generate token` to create the token.

-Please note the token's expiration time.
-It must be regenerated after expiration.
+Note: Pay attention to the token expiration time.
+After the token expires, the Runner scale set will not be displayed in the repository, and GitHub Actions will fail to execute.
+You will need to regenerate a valid token.
 ![alt text](assets/user-manual-zh/image-16.png)

 ### Submit a Request to Activate the Application